stackpress/lib/docs/Structures.md

 `true` if the object key path is set, `false` otherwise.

-#### Deleting Data
+### 1.5.
+Deleting Data

-The following example shows how to delete a value.
+The following example shows how to delete a value from the nested structure.

 ```typescript
 config.delete('database', 'postgres', 'port'); //--> Nest